Complete Subset Averaging with Many Instruments: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sc:model} describes the model and proposes the CSA-2SLS estimator.
 Section \ref{sc:mse} derives the approximate MSE formula of the estimator and investigates its properties.
 We also show the asymptotic optimality result as well as the implementation procedure.
-Section \ref{sc:irrelevant} extends the result by allowing that the number of irrelevant instruments increases.
-Section \ref{sc:simulation} studies the finite sample properties via Monte Carlo simulations and Section \ref{sc:empirical} provides an empirical illustration.
-The appendices contain the proofs and additional simulation results.
+Section \ref{sc:irrelevant} extends the result by allowing an increasing number of irrelevant instruments.
+Section \ref{sc:orthogonal-IV} investigates the relationship between our approximate MSE and that of \citet*{donald2001choosing} when the instruments are orthogonal.
+Section \ref{sc:simulation} studies the finite sample properties via Monte Carlo simulations.
+Section \ref{sc:empirical} provides an empirical illustration.
+The online supplement contains proofs and additional simulation results.